How to Get to Moraine Lake in 2024

 Parking at Moraine Lake is now closed to personal vehicles.
 What now?
 We discuss your options for getting to Moraine Lake below.

-Most Popular Option: Parks Canada Park & Ride
+Most Popular/Cheapest Option: Parks Canada Park & Ride

 The parking concerns at Moraine Lake have gotten worse, not better, each passing year.
 Because of this, in 2023, Parks Canada stopped all personal vehicles from accessing the road.
-The best option for most visitors to see the lake is the Parks Canada Park & Ride shuttle which runs to Moraine Lake every day between June 1 to October 14th, 2024.
+The best option for most visitors to see the lake is the Parks Canada Park & Ride shuttle, which runs to Moraine Lake every day between June 1st and October 14th, 2024.

 It is the best way to guarantee you get to see Moraine Lake.
 This new system reduces the harmful impacts of crowds and ensures visitors do not have to deal with the stresses around parking at the lake.
 It cuts back on congestion and emissions, too!

-The Park and Ride parking lot is located at Lake Louise Ski Resort with direct buses to Lake Louise or Moraine Lake.
+The Park and Ride parking lot is located at Lake Louise Ski Resort/Summer Gondola, with direct buses to Lake Louise or Moraine Lake.
 It is recommended that you make a shuttle reservation in advance.

-Shuttle reservations will be made available in April 2024, when Parks Canada will release 40% of the operating season.
-Throughout the season, the remaining 60% will be released on a rolling window at 8 am, 48 hours before departure day.
-The Park and Ride shuttle to the lakes begin at 6:30 am, and the last return bus from the lakes to the parking lot is at 7:30 pm.
+Shuttle reservations will be made available on April 18th, 2024, when Parks Canada will release 40% of the operating season.
+Throughout the season, the remaining 60% will be released on a rolling window at 8 a.m, 2 days before departure day.
+The Park and Ride Shuttle to the Lakes begins at 6:30 a.m., and the last return bus from the Lakes to the parking lot is at 7:30 p.m.

 Pro Tip: Late afternoon/ evening shuttles are less busy than morning shuttles.
 You are able to reserve a shuttle day of, or even purchase walk up tickets, if there is space available.

-The Lake Connector bus is free of charge for those with a shuttle ticket, making it easy to see both lakes in one day.
+The Lake Connector Shuttle is free of charge for those with a shuttle ticket, making it easy to see both lakes in one day.
 The Lake Connector shuttle is for shuttle bus reservation holders only.
-You can not park at Lake Louise and hop on the Lake Connector.
+You can not park at Lake Louise and hop on the Lake Connector without a ticket.

 Certified service animals are allowed on the shuttle buses.
 All other pets must be crated and kept on their owner’s lap while riding the shuttle.
 No large pets are permitted on the shuttles.